SignalGap/awesome-meshtastic/readme.md

 ⇡ [<sub><sup>Table of Contents</sup></sub>](#table-of-contents)

-## ™️Trademark Notice
+## 📢Trademark Notice

 Meshtastic&reg; is a registered trademark of Meshtastic LLC.
-This project is in no way affiliated with, endorsed, or sponsored by the trademark holder.
-No infringement is intended.
+This project is not affiliated with, endorsed, or sponsored by Meshtastic LLC.

+All trademarks, service marks, and company names are the property of their respective owners.

 ⇡ [<sub><sup>Table of Contents</sup></sub>](#table-of-contents)